j19sch/j19sch.github.io/posts/2019/20190608-how-this-tester-writes-code.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2019/06/08/how-this-tester-writes-code/).*
+*This post was originally published on my old blog.*